 Pros: This not-so-perfect truck doesn’t cost as much money, and the maintenance isn’t as expensive as a new one.

 Cons: You don’t exactly know what it’s been through.
 Did the previous owner take care of it?
-You don’t really know…
+You don’t really know.

-If you’re strapped for cash, a used pickup truck is probably your best bet.
-But, if you’re ready to grow fast, and you really want to keep your employees, you might want to consider a new one.
+If you’re strapped for cash, then a used pickup truck is probably your best bet.
+However, if you’re ready to grow fast, and you really want to keep your employees, then you might want to consider a new one.

-Plus, any of these trucks can easily haul a trailer… or you can even have the perfect amount of room to add an aluminum bed with a dovetail.
+Plus, any of these trucks can easily haul a trailer, or you can even have the perfect amount of room to add an aluminum bed with a dovetail.